Women's medicine in antiquity: Midwifery

-Birth Control and Abortion
+Birth control and abortion

 Women practiced birth control in antiquity mainly through their knowledge of plants and herbs.
 Their knowledge was transmitted by herders who observed sterility of their livestock when exposed to certain plants.
 Knowledge of birth control was also transmitted by word of mouth, mainly originating from knowledgeable midwives.
 Midwives knew how to identify necessary plants, how to administer them, and most importantly, when to administer them in relation to the last menstruation or coitus.

 A very popular plant used for birth control by the Greeks was Silphium.
 It is a giant fennel-like herb which was filled with a pungent sap and offered a rich flavor.
 The plant was so widely used that it appeared on a Cyrenian coin as a woman touched the plant with one hand and pointed to her genitals with the other.
 The demand for the plant was so great that by the fourth century, it had gone extinct.
 It is believed that the heart shape originated from the seed of this plant as they are the same shape and the plant was associated with love, romance, and sexuality.

 Although Silphium was most popular, there were many other plants and herbs used.
-The seeds of Queen Anne's Lace (a wild carrot) were cut up or chewed to release ingredients that inhibited fetal and ovarian growth.
-These seeds are still commonly used in India.
 Another plant used was pennyroyal, an abortifacient.
 Although toxic, pennyroyal was consumed in small dosages in tea because it contained the abortive substance pulegone.
 A medical document dating back to 1500 BC in Egypt includes a list of substances used as birth control.
 One substance involved making a paste from acacia gum, dates, fiber, honey, and other unidentified plants to create a sort of spermicide.
 Early physicians Galen and Dioscorides believed that women would consume willow and pomegranate kernels to prevent pregnancy as well.

 Soranus of Ephesus advocated for the application of ointments made of old olive oil, honey, cedar resin, and white lead on the cervix in order block the opening to the uterus.
 However, Soranus believed birth control was most effective when oral contraceptives were combined with certain procedures.
 Soranus recommended that women should avoid having intercourse during their fertile period in their cycle, as well as avoid deep penetration.
 After intercourse, women were urged to squat, sneeze, and cleanse the vagina before drinking something cold.
 If these combined practices failed in the prevention of pregnancy, recipes including small amounts of Cyrenaic juice, diluted wine, leukoion, and white pepper were prescribed to induce abortion.